sandhana0910/Pizza-Sales-Analysis/README.md

-# Pizza-Sales-Analysis
+# Pizza Sales Analysis
+## Overview
-A data analysis project using SQL and Excel to explore pizza sales performance.
+A compact data analysis project using **SQL** for querying and **Microsoft Excel** for dashboarding.
+The goal is to track key sales KPIs, explore order trends, and identify best/worst-selling pizzas.